hanueluni1106/pyLoL/README.md

 ## warning

-  if you want to see replay file, the ver. of replay file must be equal to the ver. of client (!)
+  if you want to see replay file, the ver. of replay file must be "equal" to the ver. of client (!)

 ## settings